Clean Truck Check (HD I/M)

 To successfully complete the process, owners will need to provide essential company/fleet information, including the entity name, company contact details, and U.S. Department of Transportation (U.S. DOT) number.
 Owners will also be required to indicate ownership for each vehicle within the fleet by providing the corresponding Vehicle Identification Number (VIN).
 The $30 per vehicle compliance fee would be payable directly through the database system using traditional payment methods such as major credit cards, debit cards, and electronic fund transfers.

-Be prepared with the required information to make registration easy once the Clean Truck Check database becomes available.
+Be prepared with the required information to make reporting easy once the Clean Truck Check database becomes available.

 CARB staff will offer training webinars and instruction videos to educate vehicle owners on how to use the database system and what information must be reported into the system.